 A developing baby’s sleep-wake cycle can range from 20 minutes to two hours.
 You will typically feel your baby move sometime between your 16th and 20th week of pregnancy.
 Movement will increase and become more noticeable as your pregnancy progresses.
 Soon family members will be able to feel those kicks and wiggles.
 Baby’s movement will continue throughout your pregnancy, although movement may be less noticeable in the last few weeks.
 If you notice a decrease in baby’s movement, call your health care provider immediately.
 The baby’s position along with the mother’s blood sugar level, occupation and eating habits as well as light, sound and physical stimulus to the uterus can affect fetal movement.
 Each baby has a different movement rhythm.

 Many women may experience pain in their joints and muscles during pregnancy.
-DeKalb Medical offers Rehabilitation Solutions for Women, a group of physical therapists who specialize in relieving pain during pregnancy.
+Emory Decatur Hospital offers Rehabilitation Solutions for Women, a group of physical therapists who specialize in relieving pain during pregnancy.
 If you are experiencing pregnancy-related aches and pains, talk with your health care provider to see if this is right for you.

 Although some medications are allowed in the second trimester of pregnancy, you still may want to ask your health care provider about taking any prescription and over-the-counter medications.